XXXLutz/crossplane-local-example/README.md

 After installing everything properly, take a look at what you created.

-Take a look at the installed provider.
+First the installed provider.

 `kubectl describe providers provider-github`

-In the status, can deduce that it is healthy and ready to use.
+In the status, you can deduce that it is healthy and ready to use.

 Also assess that the XRD has been created and is available.

 `kubectl describe composition customrepo`
 `kubectl describe compositeresourcedefinition xcustomrepos.github.kasnockndave.dev`

-Check the applied claim and it's cluster-wide resources.
+Check the applied claim.

 `kubectl describe -n default customRepo crossplane-demo-repository`

-Notice how this claim is explicitly namespaced.
+Notice how this claim is explicitly **namespaced**.
-Now role-based access rules can be introduced to give persons and groups that are not platform administrators proper permissions to this namespace.
+Now **role-based access rules** can be introduced to give persons and groups that are not platform administrators proper permissions to this namespace.

 Lastly, check the cluster-wide managed resources that have been created when the composition was instantiated.